infracost/infracost-atlantis/examples/thresholds/README.md

                infracost comment gitlab --repo $BASE_REPO_OWNER/$BASE_REPO_NAME --merge-request $PULL_NUM --path /tmp/$BASE_REPO_OWNER-$BASE_REPO_NAME-$PULL_NUM-$WORKSPACE-$REPO_REL_DIR-infracost.json --gitlab-token $GITLAB_TOKEN
    ```
-4. Restart the atlantis application with the new env vars and config
+4. Restart the Atlantis application with the new env vars and config
-5. Send a merge request in GitLab to change something in TF, the Infracost merge request comment will be added when you go above your set threshold.
+5. Send a merge request in GitLab to change something in the Terraform code, the Infracost merge request comment will be added when you go above your set threshold.